Discover the Best of the Musée d’Orsay in Paris

 Brittany

-Gregg and I adore Brittany.
-We just do!
-Every time we visit France, we say We really ought to spend more time in Brittany.
+I adore Brittany.
+Every time I visit the area, I say We really ought to spend more time in Brittany.

 I recommend visiting Brittany in the summer when the weather is pleasantly warm rather than torrid like it is farther south.
 Beautiful sandy beaches vie for your attention with craggy coves and spectacular rock formations.